bemilio/MDP_traffic_nonlinear/README.md

 # Probabilistic game-theoretic traffic routing
-This is the code associated to the paper "Probabilistic traffic routing" - E. Benenati and S. Grammatico, 2022 (under revision).
+This is the code associated to the paper "Probabilistic game-theoretic traffic routing" - E. Benenati and S. Grammatico, 2022 (under revision).

 This code solves for the Nash equilibrium routing solution for a fleet of vehicles.
 To run the code: